How Long Will My Car Accident Case Take?

 If a settlement is again unable to be reached, the case will go to trial.
 Fortunately, most personal injury cases are settled out of court, leading to a faster time of financial recovery.

-However, if your case does go to trial, expect a long extension before you will recieve your settlement.
+However, if your case does go to trial, expect a long extension before you will receive your settlement.
 Even though many people do not enjoy the process of going to trial, when it happens it is usually to the benefit of the victim.

 Depending on the details of your case, it could be settled very early on or end up needing to go to trial.
 What determines the length of your case is a combination of circumstances.